CESNET/metacentrum-user-docs/docs/computing/parallel-comput/index.md

 PBS may or may not place multiple chunks on single node (depending on available resources and other jobs).

+To ensure that the nodes are on the same cluster, we recommend to use the option `-l place=group=cluster`:

+    qsub -l select=2:ncpus=2:mem=1gb:scratch_local=2gb -l place=group=cluster -l walltime=1:00:00 skript.sh

 In special cases when each chunk must be placed on a different node, use `-l place = scatter` parameter.

     qsub -l select=2:ncpus=2:mem=1gb:scratch_local=2gb -l place=scatter -l walltime=1:00:00 skript.sh